ricpacca/magicset/README.md

 Imagine that each client has a small copy of this common model, that it uses to let the player interact with the game components.

-How can a client indicate to the server what precise components of the game the player wants to modify?
+Assuming there are many instances (e.g. many cards of same classes) how can a client indicate to the server what precise components of the game the player wants to modify?

 One possible approach to handle the matching between server and client components is to use ids.